intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

   # Enable integrated SMTP server (requirement #4).
   # Configure Ingress to forward requests for any host to Mailpit GUI (requirements #5).
-  # Since ingress for IOM defined a more specific rule, Mailpit GUI can be reached using any hostname except localhost.
+  # Hostname 'localhost' is already used for OMT, mailpit GUI has therefore to be bound to another hostname.
+Usually
+  # any computer has a second hostname besides 'localhost', which can be determined by the command 'hostname'.
+In the
+  # current example it is assumed, that this second hostname is 'mymacpro'.
+If you want to comprehend this example,
+  # you have to use the hostname of your computer.
   mailpit:
     enabled: true
     ingress:
-      hostname:
+      hostname: mymacpro
-      # TODO test if this is working!

-.. regualar notes are not rendered correctly in GitHub
+.. regular notes are not rendered correctly in GitHub

 **Note**